 One of the most frequent infections in people around the world is gum disease.
 If you haven’t heard of gum disease yet or aren’t familiar with its detrimental consequences, you may be asking: what is gum disease?

 Gum disease is an infection created by germs in the gums around the teeth.
 Gum disease has its more serious form, formerly known as periodontitis.
-If you suffer from periodontal disease, you’ll be alarmed to know that you most likely will end up with a long-lasting infection.
+If you suffer from periodontal disease, you’ll be alarmed to know that you most likely will end up with a long-lasting infection and gum disease can raise blood sugar level.

 Over time, gums around the teeth dissolve and ultimately, it can lead to the loss of teeth.